hongkim25/TLTP/README.md

 1 OCT 2025 - Woke up at 7:00.
 Completed day 15 of the Programmers AI Backend bootcamp (CRUD application, 09:00-18:00), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.<br>
     Programmers AI Backend Bootcamp: Practiced developing a CRUD application for travel planning with Supabase database integration

 30 SEP 2025 - Woke up at 7:00.
 Completed day 14 of the Programmers AI Backend bootcamp (API, 09:00-18:00), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
-It was the last day of the phase 1 of TLTP: The Prep!
+It was the last day of the phase 1 of TLTP: The Prep!<br>
     Programmers AI Backend Bootcamp: API - Gemini, Groq, Openrouter, Render.com

 29 SEP 2025 - Woke up at 6:00.
-Completed day 13 of the Programmers AI Backend bootcamp (Javascript, 09:00-18:00), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
+Completed day 13 of the Programmers AI Backend bootcamp (Javascript, 09:00-18:00), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.<br>
     Programmers AI Backend Bootcamp: Javascript - JSON, Fetch, Open API

 28 SEP 2025 - Woke up at 6:10.
 Continued Meta Full Stack Developer Specialization (completed part of module 1 of course 4: HTML and CSS in Depth), read "Grokking Algorithms" (completed chapter 3: recursion), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.